What are Cataracts?

 - Double vision in one eye.

-Cataract Treatment Options
+Cataract Treatment Options/Cataract Surgery

 While cataract surgery is a safe and effective treatment option, it may not be the right approach for everyone right away.
 Most individuals with cataracts will not need surgery until the cataracts begin to greatly inhibit their vision.
 However, if you begin avoiding everyday activities such as reading or driving, your doctor will likely recommend surgery.

-During surgery, the clouded cataract lens will be removed, and a clear artificial lens will take its place.
+During surgery, the clouded cataract natural lens will be removed, and a clear artificial lens (intraocular lens) will take its place.
 There are a number of ways to remove a cataract, including using an ultrasound probe to break up the lens for removal, or making an incision in the eye and removing the lens in one piece.
 Your doctor will choose which option they prefer.
 Overall, this procedure takes an hour or less to perform.

 There are also some steps that you can take to support your overall eye health if you are diagnosed with cataracts, including: